ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy.md

 ### Creating or choosing a repository

+**NOTE:** *When you are uploading your image to ECR you'll need a credential from the cloud platform team, ask in the `#cloud-platform-users` channel in Slack*

 On the ECR start page you will have the option create a new repository, or to search for an existing one.

 Create a new repository, and name it something relevant: